mollyxo/2409611-ma2805-final-project/README.md

 Contributions
 For movement and moving the player I used the function ‘keyPressed()’ to have the player react every time a key is pressed I started it with player.setDirection()' and continued with creating a new method.
 This was done with others in the group also.
+However, due to tehcnical problems I  struggled with myself and others contributed in attempting to debug it  to see the errors and fix it.